-Throughout your leukemia journey, there may be several reasons — including stress-related or celebratory — that you might want to drink alcohol.
-But living with leukemia often comes with several reasons you may want or need to reduce your alcohol intake or abstain from drinking entirely, including potential effects on your symptoms and treatment.
+Throughout your leukemia journey, there may be several reasons — from stressful to celebratory — that you might want to drink alcohol.
+But living with leukemia often comes with several reasons you may want or need to reduce your alcohol intake or abstain from drinking, including potential effects on your symptoms and cancer treatment.

-This article provides information about alcohol and leukemia that can help you make an informed decision.
-However, your leukemia treatment team is best qualified to help you determine how alcohol may affect your health.
-They can advise you on the safety of consuming alcohol during and after your leukemia treatment.
+The following list provides information about alcohol and leukemia that can help you make an informed decision.
+Your leukemia treatment team is best qualified to help you determine whether drinking alcohol is safe for you and the specifics of your leukemia, however.
+Speak to your oncology providers about how alcohol may affect your health.
+Your team will be able to give you advice about the safety of consuming alcohol during and after your leukemia treatment.

 A cancer risk factor is anything that makes it more likely that a person will get cancer.
 Generally speaking, drinking moderate amounts of alcohol is not a known risk factor for developing leukemia.
-Some studies suggest that alcohol consumption may lower the risk of certain types of leukemia.
-That said, none of the purported benefits of alcohol consumption on leukemia risk outweigh the other health risks of drinking.
+Some studies suggest that consuming alcohol may lower the risk of certain types of leukemia.
+That said, none of the purported benefits of alcohol consumption on leukemia risk outweigh the negative health effects of drinking.

 Leukemia is the most commonly diagnosed type of pediatric cancer.
-Some research suggests that a child may have an increased risk of developing acute myeloid leukemia if the child’s mother consumed alcohol during pregnancy.
+Some research suggests that a child may have an increased risk of developing acute myeloid leukemia if their mother consumed alcohol during pregnancy.
 For many reasons, experts advise total abstinence from drinking during pregnancy.

 In this way, excessive or chronic alcohol use can further weaken the immune system, leading to: